RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 ## Introduction

-The following document explains how to set up the Wazuh demo environment to showcase the different product capabilities.
+The following document explains how to set up the Wazuh environment to test the different product capabilities.
 It assumes that these components are already installed:

 - Elasticsearch + Kibana + Wazuh Kibana plugin
 - Wazuh manager + Filebeat (for integration with Elasticsearch)